-A countries banner must bear its heraldry, be mounted on a pole at least 4' in length (banner poles may never be used as weapons, even if padded) and must be easily and safely portable by a single Player.
-Banners may be captured during roleplay, however they are still considered personal property and therefore must be kept in good condition and returned to their proper owner at the end of each event.
-Banners must remain attached to their poles and clearly displayed in plain sight at all times.
+A country's banner must bear its heraldry, be mounted on a pole at least 4' in length (banner poles may never be used as weapons, even if padded) and must be easily and safely portable by a single Player.
+Banners may be captured during roleplay; however, they are still considered personal property and therefore must be kept in good condition and returned to their proper owner at the end of each event.
+Banners must remain attached to their poles and must be clearly displayed in plain sight at all times.